Aliases for AQP1 Gene

 GeneCards Summary for AQP1 Gene

 AQP1 (Aquaporin 1 (Colton Blood Group)) is a Protein Coding gene.
-Diseases associated with AQP1 include priapism and polyhydramnios.
-Among its related pathways are Nanog in Mammalian ESC Pluripotency and Metabolism.
-GO annotations related to this gene include potassium channel activity and water channel activity.
-An important paralog of this gene is MIP.
+Diseases associated with AQP1 include Blood Group, Colton System and Obstructive Hydrocephalus.
+Among its related pathways are Proximal tubule bicarbonate reclamation and Aquaporin-mediated transport.
+Gene Ontology (GO) annotations related to this gene include transporter activity and potassium channel activity.
+An important paralog of this gene is ENSG00000250424.

 Forms a water-specific channel that provides the plasma membranes of red cells and kidney proximal tubules with high permeability to water, thereby permitting water to move in the direction of an osmotic gradient.